-- A. The function of a drop structure is to reduce flow velocities by dissipating some of the kinetic energy of the flow at the drop structure, and also providing flatter channel slopes upstream and downstream of the drop structure.
-Sloping channel drops and vertical channel drops are two commonly used drop structure types. - B. An apron shall be constructed immediately upstream and downstream of a drop structure to protect against turbulence.
+2.B.
+An apron shall be constructed immediately upstream and downstream of a drop structure to protect against turbulence.
 The upstream apron shall extend at least ten feet upstream from the point where flow becomes supercritical and shall include a concrete toe into the ground.
-The downstream apron shall extend a minimum of twenty feet beyond the anticipated location of the jump and shall include a concrete toe into the ground.
+The downstream apron shall be extended extend to a minimum length as identified in Table 9-4 of twenty feet beyond the anticipated location of the jump and shall include a concrete toe into the ground.
 The toe at each end shall extend a minimum of twenty-four inches into the ground to minimize scour at the transition to natural ground.